View Document Text

 planning agreement.

-services it makes available to us and other independent investment advisors whose clients
+makes available to us and other independent investment advisors whose clients maintain their accounts

-services provided by the custodian, how they benefit us, and the related conflicts of interest are
+provided by the custodian, how they benefit us, and the related conflicts of interest are described above (see

 Referral Fees for Recommending Investment Managers

-ongoing portion of the advisory fee received by such investment manager.
-All such
+portion of the advisory fee received by such investment manager.
+All such arrangements are in

 B. Advisory Firm Payments for Client Referrals

-Rothschild Wealth may enter into arrangements with promoters, endorsers, solicitors, or with
+Rothschild Wealth may enter into arrangements with solicitors, promoters, or referral sources pursuant to which such

 Item 15: Custody